Panzer Dragoon Saga: Development

 In March 1995, following completion of the original Panzer Dragoon, the producer, Yoji Ishiji, suggested making an RPG to explore the Panzer Dragoon world, as this had been praised in reviews.
-Sega's president instructed the team to create an RPG to outsell Final Fantasy and help the Saturn compete with PlayStation.
+Sega's president instructed the team to create an RPG to outsell Final Fantasy VII and help the Saturn compete with the PlayStation.
 Sega's Team Andromeda studio split into two teams: one worked on Saga while the other developed a shooter sequel, Panzer Dragoon II Zwei.
 Saga had a staff of about 40, twice that of Zwei.
 Both teams used the Zwei engine and the 3D modeling software Softimage.

-The director, Yukio Futatsugi, said that Saga was the most difficult Panzer Dragoon game to develop, as many of its features, such as fully 3D environments, were unusual for RPGs at the time.
+The director, Yukio Futatsugi, said Saga was the most difficult Panzer Dragoon game to develop, as many of its features, such as fully 3D environments, were unusual for RPGs at the time.
 He said that every element was made "from whole cloth".
 The engine had to support free exploration, battle sequences and real-time morphing and shading, pushing the Saturn to its limits.
 Futatsugi said it would have been impossible to develop on the PlayStation, as he felt Saturn's "cloudier" palette gives the Panzer Dragoon series its atmosphere.
 The team used no graphics libraries and programmed everything from scratch.

 Battle design

 Akihiko Mukaiyama, who had worked on RPG series including Sakura Wars, was brought in to design the battle system, replacing the Zwei producer Tomohiro Kondo.
 Mukaiyama expected his job to be simple, but found problems with Kondo's prototype: there was no strategic element, as the player had no reason to change positions.
 Some staff felt they should create a traditional RPG battle system in which players select commands from a menu, while others wanted to focus on shooting, similar to earlier Panzer Dragoon games.
-Mukaiyama's compromise was to allow players to use a menu or trigger commands immediately with button shortcuts.
+Mukaiyama compromised, allowing players to select commands from a menu or trigger them with buttons.

 The battle system went through several iterations as the team struggled to combine the shooter and RPG genres.
 The positioning system developed from an initial concept of fighting enemies for space; this system was initially free-roaming, but too slow.
 Mukaiyama simplified it by having the player move between quadrants around the enemy, which better simulated flying and allowed the artists to create dramatic camera movements.
-The gauge system added further strategy, giving more options to the player.
+The gauge system added further strategic options.

 The dragon's morphing ability was added to compensate for the lack of a large cast of playable characters with different skills common in other JRPGs.
 The team estimated that having the dragon morph in real time would be too difficult to implement, but a programmer surprised them with a working prototype.

 Reworking the series' shooting gameplay into an RPG took about a year.
 Once the team had settled on the core action of locking on to targets, such as enemies and NPCs, the rest of the design followed.
 After the battle system was finalized, development proceeded smoothly and some staff were moved to help complete Zwei.